-- 6.1 The Council will send the lead petitioner an acknowledgement of the petition within 7 working days.
-Local ward councillors will be informed of the receipt of a petition. - 6.2 If the Council is able to do what the petition asks for, the acknowledgement may confirm that the Council have taken the action requested and the petition will be closed. - 6.3 If the petition needs more investigation, the Council will tell the lead petitioner the steps the Council plan to take. - 6.4 If the lead petitioner has created an e-petition, the Council will check that the content of the e-petition is suitable before it is made available for signature.
-This will take a maximum of ten working days.
+- 6.1 The Council will send the lead petitioner an acknowledgement of the petition within seven working days.
+Local ward councillors will be informed of the receipt of a petition. - 6.2 If the Council is able to do what the petition asks for, the acknowledgement may confirm that the Council have taken the action requested and the petition will be closed.